Seteeri/Particle/doc/PREMISE.md

 http://web.mit.edu/6.933/www/Symbolics.pdf

-Despite its tragic history, I believe Lisp's homoiconic nature, arguably the only defining feature of Lisp left, is possibly the key to a better interface.
+Despite its tragic history, I believe Lisp's homoiconic nature, arguably the only defining feature of Lisp left, is the key to a better interface.
 Not to mention, the Lisp ecosystem never strayed far from its original academic/scientific niche, so maybe its worth a shot to apply its principles to a general audience (not counting Apple's NewtonOS and Dylan).
 Last but not least, I don't think Lisp was ever meant to be operated on with a text editor and has always held its true power back...

-# The Solution

-After reviewing much of the existing software and attempts around building new interface paradigms, I noticed a common theme among all of them.
-They all used the traditional GUI like windows, widgets etc, resulting in the same inevitable ending; the GUIs were static and they were all separated from their underlying data - the data was designed around the UIs rather than the reverse. they all  In the end, this made the project simply another visual theme but no different than conventional systems, effectively defeating the whole purpose of the project in the first place.

-This led me to start with thinking about the most popular interface - text - and to trace its history and re-evaluate its functionality.
-There are numerous attempts to create a more expressive command line or REPLs.

-## The Lisp Lightbulb

 Originally, Particle began in Python, then moved to Common Lisp, at which point I encountered CLIM, which is a descendant of the Symbolics Genera-based Lisp Machine's Dynamic Windows/Lisp Listener.
 Its central feature is the concept of presentation types, commands and transformers.

 I think one of the issues it failed to become largely popular was, first, it did not appeal to developers outside the Lisp ecosystem as it was an interface manager and not just a toolkit (similar to what Qt has evolved into today), and secondly, it did not interact well with the established paradigms of fixed widgets.
-In some ways it reminds me of a display manager in that similar to the X windowing system, it too provided similar drawing primitives (which are today deprecated in favor of manipulating the buffer directly by toolkits etc.).
+In some ways it reminds me of a display manager in that similar to the X windowing system, it too provided similar drawing primitives (which today are deprecated in favor of manipulating the buffer directly by toolkits etc.).

 https://www.reddit.com/r/lisp/comments/22lbpe/whatever_became_of_clim/